-IT ALL started with a phone call AT the Height of the pandemic . . .
+it started with a phone call at the height of the pandemic . . .

 It all started with a phone call at the height of the pandemic.